johnnyapol/libgdx-udp-extension/README.md

 Goals
 ====================
 The goals of this project is to create a simple UDP library that abstracts as much as possible away from the networking part making the developer's life easier and limiting the requirement of the knowledge in the area.
+This also was designed in mind to limit allocations to conserve memory.

 Dependencies
 ====================